bge1234/html-css-beautifier/README.md

 # A CSS and HTML beautifier/linter built by developers at Allstate's CompoZed Labs

-CSS todo:
-- It should still work if things are on the same line with no spaces.

 HTML todo:
 - Handle `<!DOCTYPE html>` tag.
+- Include attributes with output elements.
+- Handle nested elements of the same type.

+CSS todo:
+- Should still work if things are on the same line with no spaces.

 Joint todo:
 - Replace inconsistent cases across HTML and CSS files.